plone/documentation/docs/contributing/core/index.md

 Its versions align with Plone's `major.minor` versions.

 Use a separate directory for each version of Plone to which you want to contribute.
-This will avoid switching between git branches which can cause dependency conflicts between versions of Plone.
+This will avoid switching between git branches, which can cause dependency conflicts between versions of Plone.

-To set up a Plone 6 development environment, change your working directory to wherever you place your projects, and clone https://github.com/plone/buildout.coredev.
+To set up a Plone 6 development environment, clone https://github.com/plone/buildout.coredev.

 ```shell
 git clone https://github.com/plone/buildout.coredev
 cd buildout.coredev
 ```

-If you want to contribute to another Plone version but the current one, switch the branch.

 Install Plone and run it: